The great toilet paper shortage of 2020 and 2021 (?)

 To properly understand the toilet paper shortage of 2020, we have to know what really changed at the start of the pandemic and understand a little of 'irrational' consumer behavior.
 Press stories at the time focused on panic buying but missed key parts of the bigger picture.

 Rolling forward to 2021, the grounding of the Ever Given has led to press reports suggesting new toilet paper shortages, but the press has written very little on why there might be a shortage and what parts of the world might be affected.
-As a sneak peek: it isn't just the stuck ship that might cause a shortfall.
+Here's a sneak peek of what's ahead in this post: it isn't just the stuck ship that might cause a shortfall.

 Where we use toilet paper (not the obvious place) and why it matters